Group-16-Club/CodePath-App-Project/README.md

 **Required Must-have Stories**

 * User can view a map and interact with a map
+* User can log in or sign up
 * User can view information on parking spaces

 **Optional Nice-to-have Stories**